Jamsek-m/tasker/README.md

 # Tasker
-> Server for managing build steps
+> Service for managing docker services

+## About
+Tasker is service for monitoring and managing services deployed in docker containers.